Ellsworth, Kansas: Education

 The community is served by Ellsworth USD 327 public school district.
 The district high school, Ellsworth Jr/Sr High School, is in Ellsworth.
-The Ellsworth High School mascot is Ellsworth Bearcats.
+Bearcats are the Ellsworth High School mascot.

 Media

 Ellsworth has a weekly newspaper, the Ellsworth County Independent/Reporter.

 K243AR, a translator of radio station KRSL in Russell, Kansas, broadcasts from Ellsworth on 96.5 FM playing a Christian format.

 Infrastructure

 In 2008, TradeWind Energy and Enel North America made Ellsworth and Lincoln counties home to the Smoky Hills Wind Farm.
 Its 155 wind turbines have a total capacity of 250MW and are installed on approximately 20,000 acres of agricultural land.
 Some 100 landowners have lease arrangements to have the Smoky Hills Wind Farm's turbines installed on their properties.
 The wind farm generates enough power to satisfy energy consumption requirements of 85,000 homes.

 The Post Rock Wind Farm is a 200 MW wind power facility in Kansas, reaching across Ellsworth and Lincoln counties.
 Post Rock Wind consists of 134 three-bladed 1.5 MW GE wind turbines.
 Pattern Energy owns 60% of the project, equal to 120 MW.
 The facility, which reached commercial operation in October 2012, sells 100% of its electrical output under a long-term power purchase agreement with Westar, which has a BBB+ credit rating.